 |JANUARY 15||FEBRUARY 1|

-*Once the fall priority deadlines have passed, we conduct rolling admissions on a space-available basis until July 15 for the majority of our graduate programs.
-Be sure to visit the additional application requirements page for your program to see if there are preferred application deadlines after fall priority.
+Once the fall priority deadlines have passed, we conduct rolling admissions on a space-available basis until July 15 for the majority of our graduate programs.
+Be sure to visit the additional application requirements page for your program to see a complete list of preferred application deadlines after fall priority.
 Please note that not all of our graduate programs offer rolling admissions.

 The following Mills graduate programs also accept applications for spring admission.